-Have you ever noticed that when you are in your own home, certain smells don’t bother you, but when you are in someone else’s home, those same smells become offensive?
-Research says that we often adapt to the smells around us which is why the offensive odours in our own homes don’t bother us.
+Have you ever noticed that certain smells in your own home don’t bother you?
+However, when you are in someone else’s home, those same smells become offensive?
+Research says that we often adapt to the smells around us.
+This is why the offensive odours in our own homes don’t bother us.
 But what about others?
-If there are odours in their home that we don’t like, are there odours in our homes that they don’t like?
-That could get embarrassing if we don’t get to those odours before guests arrive.
+Therefore if there are odours in their home that we don’t like, are there odours in our homes that they don’t like?
+That could get embarrassing if we don’t get those odours in time.

-Kitchen- your kitchen is the source of a wide range of smells and when these smells combine together, the result can be bad.
-From kitchen drains, garbage cans and the inside of your refrigerator, to your pantry, even last night’s dinner, kitchen odours tend to linger.
-Keep your kitchen smelling fresh and clean with an air freshening spray.
+Kitchen – Your kitchen is the source of a wide range of smells.
+When these smells combine together, the result can be bad.
+From kitchen drains, garbage cans and the inside of your refrigerator, to your pantry, even last night’s dinner.
+We all know kitchen odours tend to linger.
+Keep your kitchen smelling fresh and clean with an Airpure® Instant Spray

-Your Bed- that’s right, your bed can have a very offensive odour to your guests.
+Your Bed – That’s right, your bed can have a very offensive odour to your guests.
 When we sleep, our bodies release oils, dead skin and sweat.
 These can make bedding smell rather bad.
-To avoid the embarrassment of your bedding smelling bad, wash your bedding often and be sure to use a plug-in air freshener in your bedroom between washes.
+To avoid the embarrassment of your bedding smelling bad, wash your bedding often.
+Also, be sure to use an Airpure® Plug-In Air Freshener in your bedroom between washes.

 Mustiness – this is especially noticeable in older homes or homes that have not been lived in for a while.
 If your basement has flooded, the musty smell will be even worse.
-Use a dehumidifier to dry the air, open some windows and place a reed diffuser near the areas which smell the strongest.
+Use a dehumidifier to dry the air, open some windows and place an Airpure® Reed Diffuser near the areas which smell the strongest.

 If you enjoyed this article, please feel free to share it on your favourite social media sites.